supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/other/split_data/README.md

 `Split Data` splits the input data into datasets based on condition.

+If input project/dataset contains nested datasets data from them will be distributed across splits, and the final project will not include nested datasets.

 ### Settings

 There are 4 ways of splitting the data: